1. Skip to content

 Germany is just a company: Finally, the "Reichsbürger" hold on to the theory that Germany is just a limited liability company and that its inhabitants are just its employees.
 They often refer to the "Bundesrepublik Deutschland GmbH" (Federal Republic of Germany limited liability company).

-This company does indeed exist, but as the property of the federal government, it actually takes care of its money and capital market transactions, as the imprint states.
-Also, its founding date is not shortly before reunification on August 29, 1990, as is often noted, but rather at the end of 2000.
+Such a company does indeed exist, but it is a property of the federal government that takes care of the state's money and capital market transactions.
+Also, it was not founded shortly before reunification in 1990, as is often suggested, but at the end of 2000.

 This article has been updated since its publication to reflect recent developments.